Developing Equipment Specific Lockout/Tagout Procedures

 - Chemical reactor systems

-- A wide range of analytical equipment including GCs, HPLCs, mass spectrometers, & a NMR unit
+- A range of analytical equipment, including GCs, HPLCs, mass spectrometers, and NMR unit

 - Scanning Electron Microscopes

-A team of Antea Group professionals was organized to develop highly visual LOTO procedures with clearly identified isolation step photos and instructions.
-Per the request of the client, all procedures were developed within a 3-week time period in order for a corporate deadline to be met.
+A team of Antea Group professionals organized to develop highly visual LOTO procedures with clearly identified isolation step photos and instructions.
+Per the client’s request, procedures were developed within a 3-week time period in order to meet a corporate deadline.

-Client benefits included reduced risks for persons who work with, service, or repair equipment within the facility.
-The client is better assured that it is in full compliance with OSHA’s standard on Control of Hazardous Energy (29 CFR 1910.147).
+Client benefits included reduced risks for persons who work with, service, or repair equipment within the facility and the client is better assured that it is in full compliance with OSHA’s standard on Control of Hazardous Energy (29 CFR 1910.147).
 The client was also able to successfully meet its closure deadline related to an internal EHS audit and since the audit, Antea Group has served as a trusted partner for updating the procedures and equipment expansions.